How to calibrate a reel-to-reel tape recorder

 Preparation

 Make sure that the mechanics are working properly.
 Only if the tape is transported correctly is it possible to adjust the playback and recording.
-The recording and playback head, the pinch rollers and capstans, as well as all tape guides should be cleaned and demagnetised to prevent damage and erasure of the test tape.
+The recording and playback head, the pinch rollers and capstans, as well as all tape guides should be cleaned and demagnetised to prevent damage and erasure of the Test Tape.

-1. Tape speed adjustment
+1.1.
+Tape speed

 For the measurement and adjustment of tape speed we recommend the corresponding Speed and Flutter Test Tapes from our online store.